run-x/opta-docs/content/en/Overview/_index.md

 There are two primary configuration file types: environment and service.
 For both files, run the single command `opta apply` and the magic happens!

 ## Environment configuration file
-The environment file specifies which cloud provider, account, and region should Opta be set up in.
+The environment file specifies which cloud provider, account, and region that Opta should be set up in.
 Running the Opta environment file creates base resources, such as:
 - kubernetes cluster
 - networks
 - IAM roles